Izenda7Series/docs/known_issues.rst

    * - Defect
      - 15472
      - Datetime fields Between function, the TO date/time should be restricted to be after the FROM datetime
    * - Defect
-     - 17539
-     - Deactivate/Activate is NOT hidden in Role Setup when user has no permission to edit role
-   * - Defect
      - 14293
      - Default sorting function is removed when user returns to visual tab from HTML tab